To prevent problems with severe allergic reactions:

 If you know you have an allergy to a medicine, be sure any new doctor knows about your allergy before prescribing a medicine for you.

 Ask your doctor if immunotherapy might help you.
 For this treatment, you get allergy shots or use pills that have a small amount of certain allergens in them.
 Your body "gets used to" the allergen, so you react less to it over time.
 This kind of treatment may help prevent or reduce some allergy symptoms.

 Allergies: Should I Take Allergy Shots?

-shots may help reduce the severity of your reactions to insects.
+If you have had a severe allergic reaction to an insect bite or sting, avoid the insect that caused the reaction.
+Allergy shots may help reduce the severity of your reactions to insects.

 Allergies: Should I Take Shots for Insect Sting Allergies?